Marcia Milgrom Dodge

 -- Brad Hathaway, Potomacstages.com

-She was inspired with the look and feel of the costumes from photos she saw of Hearst castle on a recent trip to San Simeon, California.
+She was inspired with the look and feel from photos she saw of Hearst castle on a to San Simeon, California.

 Hello, Dolly! has local ties, too.
-Its original Broadway costumes were designed by former Tequesta resident Freddy Wittop, with many that can still be seen in the permanent collection of the Costume World Broadway Collection, a theatrical museum dedicated to Broadway costuming in Pompano Beach.
+Its original Broadway costumes were designed by former Tequesta resident Freddy Wittop, with many that can still be seen in the permanent collection of the Costume World Broadway Collection, a theatrical museum dedicated to Broadway costuming in Boca Raton in Florida.

 “We are ecstatic to be ending our season with a large-scale, song-and-dance extravaganza that will truly excite our audiences, and hopefully whet their appetites to renew their subscriptions for our upcoming 10th anniversary season,” said Andrew Kato, the Theatre’s artistic director.
 “People of all ages will love this show.”

-Gary Beach said to me, " I'd just say that this is my fifth production with MMD and I'm looking forward to the sixth.
+Gary Beach said to me at the time, " I'd just say that this is my fifth production with MMD and I'm looking forward to the sixth.
 I love the way she's not afraid to shake these old chestnuts like "Dolly" up a bit, and make them "new"."

 As choreographer, she gives the dancing waiters a lengthy razzle-dazzle tap number, and she showcases Loehr’s impressive control and flexibility.